 - Find images (online, in magazines) of horses, kangaroos, chameleons and monkeys.
 Cut the images into the parts as proscribed by Scales and create a new seahorse (option: other animal parts can be used if they can be justified by functions real seahorses need and do).
 Name the new seahorse, its location, some feeding or other habits.
 Advanced option: use taxonomy to develop a binomial or common name.

 - Create a timeline featuring how the created seahorse has been noticed, used, appreciated, or exploited over time.
+Add a poster to campaign for/against one of the ideals/issues.

-Oh, and once you do read the full book and/or assign your students to read at least excerpts, you can:
+Once you do read the full book and/or assign your students to read at least excerpts, you can:

 - Write interview questions for Helen Scales.
-Topics: her career choices & adventures; seahorses
+Topics: her career choices & adventures; seahorses (what got left out of the book?); what other creatures will she study and why?

 - Create a mock interview with student(s) answering as Scales.